 …350 fps with steel BBs…not bad for frogs, birds, cans and targets.

 I love this stock.
 It’s a youth type stock meaning it’s about a 12-13″ length of pull but it still works for a full size adult.
 It shoulders nicely and the sights align up easily.
 The wood stock will take some serious abuse where plastic may not.

 Here’s a closeup of the action.
 The sides are metal along with the bolts/screws.
 The lever and trigger are polymer/plastic.
 Operating the lever is unique in that it ratchets 7 times before hitting full cock.
 Then it swings smoothly back in place.
 The lever is very easy to cock and any 10 + year should be able to cock it just fine.
 Now it’s ready to fire.
 The trigger is also polymer/plastic and feels nice on the index finger.
 The trigger pull is about 5 lbs.
 This is a good trigger pull for a BB gun.

 The stock fits the receiver very well.
 There’s no slop in the fit.
 Everything was smooth and tight.
 Again…I like it!!

 The lanyard ring and leather thong look cool even though they are not very functional.
 It’s the “Old West” look.

 Here’s a closeup of the lever and trigger and safety.
 The safety is a cross-bolt type and works perfectly.
 The plastic/polymer lever snaps in place via the metal clip.
 The trigger is wide and very comfortable and not too heavy.

+The forend is wood and fills your hand.
+It’s smooth and fits the barrel nicely.
 The bottom of the wood forend is smooth and fits in your hand nicely. a single metal screw secures it in place.
 The forend was tight with zero slop.